fazzledev/fazzledev.github.io/_experiences/carnot.md

 link: http://carnot.co.in
 ---

-Carnot Technologies is an IIT Bombay alumni venture that empowers farmers to make better decisions through data science.
+> Carnot Technologies is an IIT Bombay alumni venture that empowers farmers to make better decisions through data science.
 Their flagship products Simha Telematics and KrishiDiary help farmers earn up to 30% more by providing IoT-based tractor monitoring, farm management, and agronomy advice.

+## Software Engineering Intern

+* Implemented automatic email delivery​ for notifications and marketing
+* Implemented automated bookings​ to logistics providers for order fulfillment